Fethercat/Crafting-Plus/README.md

 ### Extra Info

-This is a **client-sided** mod.

 This mod **may** not be maintained in the future.
 I created this mod as a practice to get into Fabric modding.
 If I get enough support for this mod, I may consider to keep maintaining it in the future.

 #### **Modrinth > Curseforge**